pplonski/mail4gpt/README.md

 # Manage your email in ChatGPT ✉️🦜

-REST API service for ChatGPT to access your email.
-Wouldn't it be fanstastic if you could access your email in ChatGPT?
+Wouldn't it be fantastic if you could access your email in ChatGPT?

 It is possible!